Gum recession is a process where the gums start to pull away from the necks of the teeth, exposing part of the underlying root of the tooth.

 Unfortunately, when it reaches this stage, there is no going back.

-Once the fibers are damaged, they cannot be healed and the recession that was done is now permanent, which is why flossing is so important in that aspect, because it could stop the disease dead in its tracks before its starts to cause problems that are irreversible.
+Once the fibers are damaged, they cannot be healed and the recession that was done is now permanent.
+Which is why flossing is so important in that aspect, because it could stop the disease dead in its tracks before it starts to cause problems that are irreversible.

-Of course there are other solutions to the problem with intricate surgeries, but they are quite costly and with quite low success rates.
+Of course there are other solutions to the problem with intricate surgeries.
+But they are quite costly and with quite low success rates.
 Bottom line “will flossing help receding gums?”, yes to some extent.

 The final topic we want to tackle here is the danger of recession.